 Dear PBIS Rewards –

 We’ve just run our first month’s PBIS Rewards points report.
 Not as many teachers are using the system as expected.
-What can I do to boost excitement for our PBIS program?
+What can I do to boost excitement for our PBIS initiative ?

 Signed, – Reluctant Buy-In From My Staff